 Forensics (Speech and Debate)

 Fundamentally, media art is about exploring artistic ideas that conceptually and practically contribute to the growing media landscape.
 In 2018, the first generation of media artists created and produced webisodes, screen plays, television scripts, podcasts, blogs, and original music.
-Additionally, media art encompasses the graphic arts (comic, novel).
+Additionally, media art encompasses the graphic arts (comic and novel).
 Media art accommodates any emerging media that encourages fresh ideas.
 Throughout the term, some students will create art for a Media Art Marketplace – a website curated by the artists – that showcases their creative endeavors.
+Enrollment is limited.

 Honors Independent Study (Full-year)

 The winter program is a rigorous combination of indoor rowing on the Concept 2 ergometer, trail running, weight-lifting, core stability development, and other strength-building and power-endurance work.
 Stretching, injury-prevention, and progress over time are emphasized.
 Participants race in the City Slam and/or Main Line Slide.
 Requires approval; priority is given to returning members of the spring racing team.
 Students must participate in two seasons of interscholastic play at Hill and make a varsity-level commitment in at least one of those sports.

 Intramural Ultimate Disc

 Opportunities with service learning in engineering and financial literacy.
 This afternoon activity provides an opportunity to serve the greater community as well as learn about The Hill’s distinctive Hobart’s Run neighborhood improvement initiative.
-A 501(c)(3), Hobart's Run was launched by The Hill in 2016 to work with residents through projects that create a clean, safe, and inclusive community; provide incentives for home ownership and improvements; and generate positive, sustainable commercial and retail development.
-Opportunities may include visiting residents of the Manatawny Manor assisted living home; contributing to the restoration of historic Edgewood Cemetery; mentoring children and youths at the Ricketts Center; tutoring children of immigrant families; and participating in the Pottstown Area Social Innovations Lab by brainstorming about practical solutions to local concerns.
-Students will assist with publicizing community events and take part in neighborhood clean-ups, and they will be asked to keep a weekly reflection journal about their experiences.
+A 501(c)(3), Hobart's Run was launched by The Hill in 2016 to work with residents through projects that create a clean, safe, and inclusive community; provide incentives for home ownership and improvements; and generate positive, sustainable commercial, and retail development.
+Opportunities may include visiting residents of the Manatawny Manor or Keystone Villa care communities; contributing to the restoration of historic Edgewood Cemetery; mentoring children and youths at the Ricketts Center; and tutoring children of immigrant families.
+We also encourage participants to identify their passions and design their own service projects.
+Occasionally, students will assist with publicizing community events and take part in neighborhood clean-ups, and they will be asked to share reflections about their experiences.
 In addition, speakers who represent local non-profits and other service endeavors will be invited to speak to students throughout each term.

-The Afternoon Arts program is for serious and dedicated students who will consistently demonstrate excellence, discipline, and artistry.
-Drive and committed fifth and sixth form students may apply to participate in three-terms of Afternoon Arts in one discipline.
+This program is for serious and dedicated students who will consistently demonstrate excellence, discipline, and artistry.
+Driven and committed fifth and sixth form students may apply to participate in three-terms of Afternoon Arts in one discipline.
 This application process is slightly different.
-The deadlines to apply are August 15 for three-term distinction, September 1 for the fall term, and midnight the day before varsity tryouts for winter and spring terms.
+The deadlines to apply are August 15 for the three-term distinction, September 1 for the fall term, and by midnight before varsity tryouts for winter and spring terms.
 Application or audition is required for Music, Recording Studio, Visual Art, and Theatre.